kadengriffith/kbrew_hypertxt/README.md

 p_document() -- process full document
 p_live() -- process sectioned HTML intended to be sent as data and displayed in hyper_live
 ```

+'c' Prefixed: [ Component Functions ] > See kbrew_hypertxt.js to manipulate these if you dare.

 ## Add hypertxt To Your Project